kraigpine/Oauth_Google/README.md

 For Authorized Javascript origins, add 3 uris: <br />
 - http://localhost:5000
 - http://localhost:8000
-- http://localhost (it will give an error without this as a base) <br />
-For Authorized redirect URI's, add 1 uri (this must match exactly to what you specify as the redirect in auth.html and oauth-google.py) <br />
+- http://localhost (it will give an error without this as a base) For Authorized redirect URI's, add 1 uri (this must match exactly to what you specify as the redirect in auth.html and oauth-google.py) <br />
    -  http://localhost:5000/process-auth-google

 Click 'Create'  <br />
 Download the JSON file with your credentials <br />